tripl-ai/arc/docs-src/content/security/index.md

 }
 ```

-It is strongly discouraged to use simple authentication like above and in favor of mechaisms like `AmazonIAM` which do not risk exposing secrets.
+It is strongly discouraged to use simple authentication like above and in favor of mechanisms like `AmazonIAM` which do not risk exposing secrets.

 {{< note title="Authentication Scope" >}}
 Currently these options are defined at a global level meaning that if an `authentication` object is supplied for one stage it will apply to all stages after that.